 Although either females or males can make a good guardian, gelded males are most commonly used because they are larger and less expensive than females and safer than intact males.
 One guard llama may be kept with as few as four sheep or as many as 2,100, although two llamas may be optimal, complementing each other by maintaining more consistent vigilance and better 360-degree awareness.
 However, with more than two, they may lose interest in the livestock they are meant to be protecting.
-They do not necessarily need any experience

-Llamas have a natural aversion to unknown intruders, and trials in Switzerland suggest they may offer an effective alternative to livestock guardian dogs for protecting sheep against lynx. with sheep before being introduced into a flock, with an initial adjustment period of as little as a few hours (for 50% of llamas) and nearly 80% being adjusted within a week.
+They do not necessarily need any experience with sheep before being introduced into a flock, with an initial adjustment period of as little as a few hours (for 50% of llamas) and nearly 80% being adjusted within a week.
 Many producers rate their guard llama's ability to reduce predation losses of their sheep as "very effective" or "effective."
 In a study in the US, however, all producers, however, report continuing to use other preventative and control methods in addition to the llamas.